tel: +48 888 99 98 98

 • By using an appropriate combination of materials, they can achieve high thermal resistance, allowing them to operate at temperatures up to 230°C and above...

-• Significant importance in the industry of new technologies – are used in HDD drives, electric drive mechanisms, medical equipment or other modern machines.
+• Significant importance in advanced technologically fields – are utilized in hard drives, electric motors, medical equipment and other advanced devices.

 Disadvantages of neodymium magnets:

-• Possible danger arising from small pieces of magnets are risky, if swallowed, which is crucial in the context of child safety.
-Additionally, miniscule components of these magnets are able to complicate diagnosis when they are in the body.
+• Possible danger to health from tiny fragments of magnets can be dangerous, in case of ingestion, which becomes significant in the context of children's health.
+Furthermore, small elements of these magnets are able to complicate diagnosis when they are in the body.

 Neodymium magnets can become demagnetized at high temperatures.